Leslie Bradford: History

-In 1915 he was transferred to the Company's steelworks at Newcastle where he worked on refinements to their open hearth furnaces.
+In 1915 he was transferred to the company's Newcastle Steelworks where he worked on refinements to their open hearth furnaces.

 Bradford resigned in 1920 to found with Ernest James Kendall the Bradford-Kendall steel foundry on Botany Road, Botany, New South Wales.

 He was lured back to BHP in 1924 to manage their steelworks, retaining his interest in the foundry.

 He became General Manager of BHP in 1935 and Chief Executive Officer in 1938.

 In 1940 he founded Bradford Insulation to exploit rockwool from the smelter's slag, which was otherwise wasted.